-WESTERN PENNSYLVANIA GOVERNOR'S HEALTH CONFERENCE

-PITTSBURGH, PENNSYLVANIA April 25, 1974

-IT IS A PRIVILEGE TO HAVE THIS OPPORTUNITY TO SPEAK TO YOU TODAY ABOUT THE STATE OF OUR NATION'S HEALTH CARE AND SOME MEASURES THAT I BELIEVE WOULD SUBSTANTIALLY IMPROVE IT.
-BUT FIRST, I WANT TO COMPLIMENT GOVERNOR SHAPP AND ALL OF THOSE WHO HAVE MADE THESE CONFERENCES POSSIBLE.
-Pharmacust-Son 7 Pharmanuel - DAughter a Murie) I HAVE BEEN CONVINCED FOR YEARS THAT PROGRAMS LIKE THE ONE PLANNED FOR TODAY -- BRINGING TOGETHER PROVIDERS AND CONSUMERS OF HEALTH CARE WITH THOSE HAVING PUBLIC RESPONSIBILITY IN THIS AREA -- ARE AN ESSENTIAL PREREQUISITE TO MEETING OUR COMMON GOAL OF PROVIDING QUALITY HEALTH CARE TO ALL OUR CITIZENS -- RICH OR POOR, BLACK OR WHITE, URBAN OR RURAL --AT PRICES THEY CAN AFFORD TO PAY.
+MINNESOTA MEDICAL POLITICAL ACTION COMMITTEE

+PUBLIC AFFAIRS WORKSHOP

+MINNEAPOLIS, MINNESOTA

+JUNE 15, 1974

+It is a privilege to have this opportunity to speak to you today about the state of our nation's health care and some measures that I believe would substantially improve it.

+BUT FIRST, I WANT TO COMPLIMENT DR. ENGWALL AND ALL

+OF THOSE WHO HAVE MADE THIS WORKSHOP POSSIBLE.

+I HAVE BEEN CONVINCED FOR YEARS THAT PROGRAMS LIKE

+THE ONE PLANNED FOR TODAY -- BRINGING TOGETHER PROVIDERS

+OF HEALTH CARE AND THOSE HAVING PUBLIC RESPONSIBILITY IN

+THIS AREA -- ARE AN ESSENTIAL PREREQUISITE TO MEETING OUR

+COMMON GOAL OF PROVIDING QUALITY HEALTH CARE TO ALL OUR

+CITIZENS -- RICH OR POOR, BLACK OR WHITE, URBAN OR RURAL - AT PRICES THEY CAN AFFORD TO PAY.

-IT IS ABOUT TIME WE ALL REALIZED THAT, LIKE IT OR NOT, EACH OF US, AND THE INTERESTS WE REPRESENT, WILL PLAY AN IMPORTANT ROLE IN DETERMINING HOW HEALTH CARE WILL BE PROVIDED TO PENNSYLVANIANS AND ALL AMERICANS.
-L For too long we have been isolated from each other, with CONSUMERS COMPLAINING TO FELLOW CONSUMERS, PROVIDERS TALKING MAINLY WITH EACH OTHER, AND PUBLIC OFFICIALS OFTEN IN A POSITION OF HAVING TO CHOOSE BETWEEN TWO EXTREMES ONLY BY COMING TOGETHER AS WE HAVE TODAY CAN A BASIS OF UNDERSTANDING DEVELOP THAT CAN LAY A SOLID FOUNDATION FOR THE IMPROVEMENTS IN OUR HEALTH CARE SYSTEM THAT WE ALL DESIRE,
+IT IS ABOUT TIME WE ALL REALIZED THAT, LIKE IT OR NOT, EACH OF US, AND THE INTERESTS WE REPRESENT, WILL PLAY AN IMPORTANT ROLE IN DETERMINING HOW HEALTH CARE WILL BE PROVIDED TO MINNESOTANS AND ALL AMERICANS.
+For too Long WE HAVE BEEN ISOLATED FROM EACH OTHER, WITH CONSUMERS COMPLAINING TO FELLOW CONSUMERS, PROVIDERS TALKING MAINLY WITH EACH OTHER, AND PUBLIC OFFICIALS OFTEN IN A POSITION OF HAVING TO CHOOSE BETWEEN TWO EXTREMES / ONLY BY WORKSHOPS LIKE WE HAVE TODAY CAN A BASIS OF UNDERSTANDING DEVELOP THAT CAN LAY A SOLID FOUNDATION FOR THE IMPROVEMENTS IN OUR

+HEALTH CARE SYSTEM THAT WE ALL DESTRE